About Studio Mothers

 Of course it’s not impossible — just difficult, at times.
 For me and many others, turning dreams into reality is easier with a group of supportive friends watching your back.
 We benefit from a network of women who share similar challenges and success.
 Checking in regularly, and seeing the progress that others are making, is inspirational food for the creative soul.
 To facilitate those truths, I started this blog in January 2008 to support my fellow creatives.

-During a collection of major life transitions, I took a two-year hiatus from the blog, which I’ll explain in a forthcoming post.
+During a collection of major life transitions, I took a two-year hiatus from the blog.
 In June 2017, I brushed off the dust and restarted this little gem.
-We still have nearly 16,000 e-mail subscribers!
+We still have 16,000+ e-mail subscribers!

 I’m a certified creativity coach, writer and editor, and mother of five children ages 26 through 9.
 (My oldest son, Russell, is a professional musician, as is my next oldest, Matthew.)
 My short e-book, written specifically for creative mothers with young children, is available here.

 PS: In our earlier days, this blog was known as “Creative Construction.”
-So if you see references to that name in older posts, don’t be confused!
+So you may see references to that name in older posts.